wp-plugins/plugin-organizer/readme.txt

 4. Page edit screen.

 == Changelog ==

+= 5.6.6 =
+Fixed plugin filter permalink slash correction for admin urls.
+The admin url should not be corrected since it doesn't rely on permalink structure.
+Changed PO meta box code to be normal priority instead of high priority.
+Having high priority caused problems with a woo theme and there was no reason to have it as high priority.

 = 5.6.5 =
 Corrected version check that disabled selective plugin loading from version 5.6.4